jmoseka/shell/README.md

 ======================

 -   By Julien Barbier
--   Project to be done in teams of 2 people (Team: Nasir Abdulrasheed, Jamila Moseka)
+-   Project to be done in teams of 2 people (Team: Aminat Oyeniyi, Jamila Moseka)

 Concepts
 --------